gouravkhator/stran/README.md

 ### Prerequisites

+- NodeJS version required is `v16.8.0`, bcoz node17 and above have breaking changes for the blockchain and hardhat framework.
-If we will be using ipfs services, then we have to install **go-ipfs** on your host system.
+- If we will be using ipfs services, then we have to install **go-ipfs** on your host system.

 ### Installation/Setup Guide 🤔